programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 ## 5. Choosing the Right Amount of Clusters

 We will now apply the elbow method and then use silhouette plots to obtain an impression of how many clusters we should choose to analyze our dataset.
 We will check for two to ten clusters.
-Note, however, that the feature selection was also made with a pre-defined k-means algorithm using n=3 clusters.
+Note, however, that the feature selection was also made with a pre-defined *k*-means algorithm using n=3 clusters.
 Thus, our three selected features might already tend towards this number of clusters.

 ```Python
 elbowPlot(range(1,11), df_standardized_sliced)